RachWalm/spelling-game/README.md

 ![alert](documents/alert.png)

 However, this still left several keys that could be activated and put into the input such as tab and shift.
-So additionally the functionality *lettersNotInput* was created using two functions, *getModifierState* and *keycodes* to avoid those keys giving superfluous information.
+So additionally the functionality *lettersNotInput* was created using two functions, *getModifierState* and *keycodes* to avoid those keys giving superfluous input.

 ```JS
 function lettersNotInput(typed) {